 The Grapes of Wrath: Issues with Wine Production

-Due to its constant popularity, production of wine over the last century has become more intensive, with overuse of unnatural chemicals and mechanisation that is potentially harmful to the environment.
+Due to its constant popularity, the production of wine over the last century has become more intensive, with overuse of unnatural chemicals and mechanization that is potentially harmful to the environment.
 However, in recent years there has been a move towards wine production that is sustainable and kind to the planet.

 Definitions of Organic and Sustainable Wines

-The term ‘organic’ wine is in common usage in most large supermarkets, and although the term means slightly different things in different countries, it is generally used to refer to a wine that has been produced without the assistance of artificial chemicals in fertilisers and pesticides.
+The term ‘organic’ wine is in common usage in most large supermarkets, and although the term means slightly different things in different countries, it is generally used to refer to a wine that has been produced without the assistance of artificial chemicals in fertilizers and pesticides.

 Sustainable winemaking goes beyond conventional ‘organic’ farming, as it implements many more general sustainable farming techniques.
-These can be anything from monitoring the greenhouse gas emissions of the winery to using bio-fuels in the machinery.
+These can be anything from monitoring the greenhouse gas emissions of the winery to using biofuels in the machinery.

-Quite aside from the fact that sustainable winemaking is of benefit to the planet, some wine makers believe that wines produced using sustainable techniques taste better, as no foreign chemicals can make it into the final wine.
+Quite aside from the fact that sustainable winemaking is of benefit to the planet, some winemakers believe that wines produced using sustainable techniques taste better, as no foreign chemicals can make it into the final wine.

 This article looks at five wines, and the wineries that produce them, that go above and beyond the call of duty in the search for a superior tipple that doesn’t cost the earth.